claygod/coffer/README.md

 - [x] make a simple example with writing, transaction and reading
 - [x] make an example with financial transactions
 - [ ] error handling example
-- [ ] banish the linter and eliminate all incorrectness in the code
+- [ ] test the linter and eliminate all incorrectness in the code
 - [x] add Usage / Quick start text to readme
 - [x] description of error codes
 - [x] configuration description
 - [x] in the description specify third-party packages (as dependencies)
-- [x] reports add methods for checking for all errors in the spirit of IsErrBlahBlahBlah
+- [x] add methods for reports in order to check for all errors like IsErrBlahBlahBlah
 - [x] transfer all imported packages to distribution
-- [x] switch the use of WriteUnsafeRecord to WriteListUnsafe
+- [x] switch from WriteUnsafeRecord to WriteListUnsafe
-- [x] addReadListUnsafe for readability when the database is stopped
+- [x] add ReadListUnsafe for an ability to read when the database is stopped
-- [x] add RecordsListUnsafe, which can work with the database stopped and running
+- [x] add RecordsListUnsafe, which can work with the stopped and running database
-- [x] obtaining a list of keys with a condition by the prefix RecordsListWithPrefix
+- [x] get a list of keys with a condition of a prefix: RecordsListWithPrefix
-- [x] obtaining a list of keys with a condition by the suffix RecordsListWithSuffix
+- [x] get a list of keys with a condition of a suffix: RecordsListWithSuffix
 - [x] remove the Save method
-- [x] when a transaction returns new values ​​in the report
+- [x] returns new values in the report during a transaction
-- [x] in tests check return value
+- [x] check returned value in tests
-- [x] start numbering with large digits, say with a million, or a billion (more convenient for sorting files)
+- [x] start numbering with big numbers, for example million or a billion (more convenient for sorting files)
-- [x] all public methods give a correct description-comment
+- [x] give a correct description-comment for all public methods
-- [ ] return error and warning in Create method
+- [ ] create description for error returns and warnings in the Create method
-- [ ] pause in the batcher - check its size, set the optimal
+- [ ] pause in the batcher - check its size, set the optimal size
-- [x] add in the description that the data during the operation of the database is stored both on disk and in memory
+- [x] add in the description that the data is stored both on disk and in memory during the operation of the database
-- [ ] method for obtaining all log files and checkpoints
+- [ ] method for getting all log files and checkpoints
-- [ ] method for viewing the log file
+- [ ] method for viewing a log file
-- [ ] method of viewing the checkpoint file
+- [ ] method of viewing a checkpoint file
-- [ ] the method of strict entry into the database (only if the entry with such a key does not exist)
+- [ ] the method of strict adding record into the database (only if the record with such a key has not already existed)

 ### Copyright © 2019 Eduard Sesigin.
 All rights reserved.
 Contacts: <claygod@yandex.ru>